-- Almost two thirds (66.2 per cent) of surveyed students articulating via the VET pathway undertook the VET qualification for its own benefits, not as a pathway to university studies.
-Furthermore, greater proportions of equity group students utilised the enabling pathway than the VET pathway.
+- Almost two-third (66.2%) of surveyed students articulating via the VET pathway undertook the VET qualification for its own benefits, not as a pathway to university studies.
+Furthermore, greater proportions of equity-group students utilise the enabling pathway than the VET pathway.
 These findings further reinforce the reality that, by and large, the various sub-bachelor pathways serve distinct cohorts of students and act in a complementary, not contrasting, fashion.

-- The absence of fees encouraged many students to enrol in an enabling program who might otherwise not have enrolled in a VET or other university pathway.
+- The absence of fees encourages many students to enrol in an enabling program who might otherwise not have enrolled in a VET or other university pathway.

-- The qualitative findings from the student survey indicate that enabling programs might be improved by:
+- The qualitative findings from the student survey indicate that enabling programs might be improved:

-- better aligning course content, structures and processes with those at the institutions’ undergraduate level, so as to help acculturate students with their post-enabling experience
+- by better aligning course content, structures and processes with those at the institutions’ undergraduate level, so as to help acculturate students with their postenabling experience;

-- ensuring that the enabling program provides the students with both generic and specific knowledge
+- by ensuring that the enabling program provides the students with both generic and specific knowledge;

-- enhancing the academic skills development aspects of the enabling courses
+- by enhancing the academic skills development aspects of the enabling courses; and

 - by providing clearer and more transparent information to prospective students who do not always understand what an enabling program is or does.